 Last November, MediaFutures issued the first of three calls for applications, seeking ideas that encourage citizens to engage with quality journalism, science communication and digital citizenship by communicating with data in inspiring and informative ways.

-From this open call, 19 projects have been selected, and will have the opportunity to receive up to €80,000 in grant funding and up to six months of training, mentoring and support to develop their ideas.
+From this open call, 19 projects were initially selected to potentially receive up to €80,000 in grant funding and up to six months of training, mentoring and support to develop their ideas.

 Alexandra Garatzogianni, Coordinator of MediaFutures, Head of Knowledge and Technology Transfer at TIB and Coordinator of EU Projects at Leibniz University of Hannover, said: